Does Your Knee Buckle in When You Squat? Might Be An Ankle Mobility Issue?

 PSST . . .
 Heres a FREEBIE I made for you

 Checking Ankle Mobility:

-The wall stretch is a great way to test out if you have the proper range of motion in your ankle as well as identify any assymetries:
+The wall stretch is a great way to test out if you have the proper range of motion in your ankle as well as identify any asymmetries:

 If when you can’t touch the wall with your knee (without cheating) with your big toe 10cm or more away from the wall, we need to work on your ankle mobility.

-Another tell tale sign of previous ankle injury is if when you squat your foot rolls in and causes your knee to collapse.
-When this happens it can results in medial ankle pain, medial knee pain, lateral hip pain and even lower back pain.
+Another telltale sign of a previous ankle injury is if when you squat your foot rolls in and causes your knee to collapse.
+When this happens it can result in medial ankle pain, medial knee pain, lateral hip pain and even lower back pain.

 The Fix: Knee Buckle In When You Squat?: